All About AGM Batteries: Introduction, Advantages, and Uses

 What Is An AGM Battery?

 The "Absorbent" in AGM refers to a special mat, constructed from a series of very thin glass fibers woven tightly to increase surface area.
-This mat sits between the battery's lead plates, soaking up all the acid, which makes the battery spill-proof.
+This mat sits between the battery's lead plates, holding the electrolyte in place through capillary action, which makes the battery spill-proof.
 Now, you might wonder about the term "Glass Mat."
 This isn't your ordinary glass but a specifically engineered component crucial for the battery's operation.
-By holding the acid, this mat allows the electrical currents to flow between the plates but prevents the plates from touching, thereby mitigating the risk of a short circuit.
+By holding the electrolyte, this mat allows the electrical currents to flow between the plates but prevents the plates from touching, thereby reducing the risk of a short circuit.

-Speaking of plates, these are the heart of any Lead-acid battery, including the AGM variant.
-Typically made from a lead alloy, these plates react with the acid, producing electricity.
-In an AGM battery, you will find these plates are often compressed and held tightly, which augments their lifespan and resilience.
+Speaking of plates, these are the heart of any lead-acid battery, including the AGM variant.
+Typically made from a lead alloy, these plates react with the electrolyte, producing electricity.
+In an AGM battery, you will find these plates are often compressed and held tightly, which reduces internal resistance and improves performance.

 Other integral components are the terminals for connecting the battery to devices and the robust outer casing protecting the internals from physical damage and the environment.
 It's also worth noting that an AGM battery is sealed, which means you don't need to add water or acid during its lifespan.
 This sealed design not only reduces maintenance but also allows for versatile positioning.
 Whether you lay it down or stand it up, an AGM battery will function efficiently.